manarsiahmed/Microbiotech-Tools/README.md

 ## How to Contribute
 Feel free to add more tools via Pull Requests!
-This repository is maintained by [Your Name], MSc Applied Biotechnology & Microbiology.
+This repository is maintained by [SI-AHMED MANAR], MSc Applied Biotechnology & Microbiology.

 ---
 *This project highlights open-source tools that empower scientists without costly software.*